ozyurtf/cpu-scheduler/README.md

 ```

-One of the benefits of using process control block is, for example, by storing the state information of the process in the process control block, it becomes possible to interrupt a running process and then resume its execution later.
-So, it allows us to support/manage multiple processes.

-And the operating system maintains multiple tables (e.g. Memory Table, IO Table, File Table, Process Table) to be able to manage the resources when the processes are being executed.

 **!Slides between 17 and 28 are skipped!**

 Okay, we have mentioned that the state of the process is stored in the process control block.
 But what do we mean by a "state" ?

 ## Process State

 State basically means the current activity of the process.
-It is specified with strings and stored in the process control block in that way.
+It is generally expressed with strings and stored in the process control block.

-A process can have 5 different states depending on its current activity:
+A process can have many different states depending on its current activity:

-- When the process is created, its state will be **New**.
+- When the process is created, its state becomes **New/Created**.
-- When the process are being executed, its state becomes **Running**.
+- When the process is executed by the CPU, its state becomes **Running**.
-- Sometimes processes might wait for an event and expereince delay because of this.
-When this happens, the state of the process becomes **Waiting/Blocked**.
+- Sometimes processes might wait for an external event and as a result may experience delay.
+If this happens, the state of the process becomes **Waiting/Blocked**.
-- And when the process becomes ready to be executed by the CPU, its state becomes **Ready**.
+- And when the process is ready to be executed by the CPU, its state becomes **Ready**.
 - Lastly, when the process is terminated, the state becomes **Terminated**.

-As can be seen from above, a state can go through different stages until it is terminated.
-The representation of the all the stages a process can go through is called process state model.
+A process can transition from one process to another depending on its activity.
+The representation of the all the possible states and all the transitions between these states is called process state model.

 ## Process State Model

 There can be several possible state models depending on our implementation.

-If it is okay for us to assign two states (**Not Running**, or **Running**) to each process, for example, we can implement 2-State Model
+Sometimes, it may be convenient for us to assign only two states such as **Not Running** or **Running** to a process.
+In those cases, we can implement 2-State Model.

 ### Two-State Model